brianalbert7/PhotoApp/README.md

 # PhotoApp
 A Photo App built with Java and JavaFX\
-@Authors Brian Albert and Elijah Ongoco
+@Authors Brian Albert and Elijah Ongoco\
+Copied to GitHub from BitBucket\

 Features:
 - Admin Page to create and delete users